The Inuits say don’t whistle,

 One of the most fascinating, dramatic and dazzling displays in the night sky is the Northern Lights, also known in northern latitudes as the Aurora Borealis, named after the Roman goddess of the dawn, Aurora, and the Greek name for north wind Boreas.

 This display of fantastic colors is the reaction of energized solar winds that result in bands of light, which appear near the poles and light up the skies.
-They are reportedly the most visible around the equinoxes (late March and late September) because we see an increase in solar activity during these times.
+They are reportedly the most visible around the equinoxes (spring and fall) because we see an increase in solar activity during these times.

 The colors most often associated with the displays green, yellow, blue, violet, pink, and occasionally orange and white.
 Typically, when the particles collide with oxygen, yellow and green are produced.
 Interactions with nitrogen produce red, violet, and occasionally blue.

 To view, it’s important to get a very dark night sky, with no cloud cover.
 And be patient!